risamdhanpreet1/risamdhanpreet1.github.io/bank.md

 # World Bank Loan Analysis — SQL Project

+3️⃣ Why This Project?
-As a data analyst for the World Bank’s International Development Association (IDA), my goal was to analyze historical loan data to uncover patterns in borrowing, repayment, and debt distribution.
+As a data analyst for the World Bank’s International Development Association (IDA), my first mission was to analyze our historical loan data and provide clear, data-driven insights.
+The goal?
+To understand borrowing patterns, identify top borrowers, and detect trends that can guide future lending strategies.
-Using SQL queries, I explored which countries borrow the most, who owes the most, and recent repayment activity — turning raw tables into actionable insights.
+With billions in loans across dozens of countries, I knew SQL was the fastest and most reliable way to extract exactly what decision-makers needed.